charliecjung/Chicken-Crossing/README.md

 To build this file for now.

 <h1> Visual Studio 2017 </h1>
+<b> Warning: Windows only for now (Stable) </b>
+<b> Mac / Linux / Other users: You could probably recompile the files on your prospective platforms :D </b>

+Clone my project somewhere into your desktop.

-Open a new Visual Studio project and open the solution called "final-project-XXXX.sln"
+Open a new Visual Studio project and open the solution called "final-project-XXXX.sln" inside of my project.

 Then you can click "Local Windows Debugger" to play my game!